kuliebiakin/wp-customizable-options/README.md

-# WordPress Customizer Preview Live Edit
+# WordPress Customizable Options

-Library that allows to edit simple text options in preview part of customizer, on frontend.
+Library that allows to edit simple text options in preview part of WordPress Customizer, on frontend.

 ## Installation